-Fractures may involve the vertebral body, lamina, and pedicles as well as the spinous, articular, and transverse processes.
-Dislocations typically involve the facets.
-Subluxation may involve ligament rupture without bony injury.
 In the neck, fractures of the posterior elements and dislocations can damage the vertebral arteries, causing a syndrome resembling a brain stem stroke.

-Unstable vertebral injuries are those in which bony and ligamentous integrity is disrupted sufficiently that free movement can occur, potentially compressing the spinal cord or its vascular supply and resulting in marked pain and potential worsening of neurologic function.
+Unstable vertebral injuries are those in which bony and ligamentous integrity are disrupted sufficiently that free movement can occur, potentially compressing the spinal cord or its vascular supply and resulting in marked pain and potential worsening of neurologic function.
 Such vertebral movement may occur even with a shift in patient position (eg, for ambulance transport, during initial evaluation).
-Stable fractures are able to resist such movement.
+Stable vertebral fractures are able to resist such movement.

 Vertebral injury, as with other fractures and dislocations, typically is painful, but patients who are distracted by other painful injuries (eg, long bone fractures) or whose level of consciousness is altered by intoxicants or head injury may not complain of pain.

 Complete spinal cord injury leads to